arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-board-manager/ide-v2-board-manager.md

 ### Renesas Portenta

-The Renesas Portenta Boards package is based on the Arduino Renesas Core, and includes the following boards:
+The **Renesas Portenta Boards** package is based on the **Arduino Renesas Core**, and includes the following boards:

 - [Portenta C33](/hardware/portenta-c33)

-You can install this package in the board manager by searching for "Arduino Renesas Portenta Boards".
-For detailed instructions, see the [Installing a Board Package section](#installing-a-core).
+You can install this package in the board manager by searching for "**Arduino Renesas Portenta Boards**".
+For detailed instructions, see the [Installing a Core section](#installing-a-core).

 For source code and reporting issues, please visit the official GitHub repository: